ushak1984/News-category-classification-distilbert/README.md

 # HuffPost News Classification with DistilBERT

 This project uses DistilBERT to classify HuffPost news articles into topic categories.
-It was completed as part of my Advanced Machine Learning and AI coursework.

 ## Dataset

 HuffPost News Category dataset with article headlines, short descriptions, and category labels.